Skip to main content

 Stan Consulting manages the paid search path from roofing keywords to landing pages, call tracking, intake, and quote follow-up.
 The goal is simple: more of the right roofing calls, fewer dead-end clicks, and a clearer estimate pipeline.

-Marketing agency Roofing demand path Direct marketing help
+Marketing agency Roofing demand before the sale Direct marketing help

-Google Ads for roofers marketing path from search demand to calls, estimate requests, and quote follow-up
+Google Ads for roofers marketing handoff from search demand to calls, estimate requests, and quote follow-up

 Roofing paid search campaigns, pages, calls, estimates, and follow-up in one path